-For those of you who enjoy a challenge, this step of seasonal mower maintenance will largely depend on what style of mower you use.
+For those of you who enjoy a challenge, this step of seasonal mower maintenance largely depends on what style of mower you use.
 Is it a self-propelled push-style mower?
 Or, do you use a riding mower?
 Either way, you’ll want to consult the owner’s manual.
-If step by step instructions aren’t included, Youtube has a wealth of instructional videos online – we offer the YouTube instruction with high caution.
+If step-by-step instructions aren’t included, Youtube has a wealth of instructional videos online—just make sure you’re comfortable with any instructions you receive.

-Does your mower use a paper type or sponge type air filter?
-If your mower uses a paper type filter, you might be able to get by with blowing it out with a high-pressure air.
+Does your mower use a paper or sponge-type air filter?
+If your mower uses a paper-type filter, you might be able to get by just blowing it out with high-pressure air.
 However, these filters are disposable, and a new one will probably run you anywhere from $5 to $15.
-If your filter looks oily or really dirty, you might just want to start the mowing season off with a new filter.
+If your filter looks oily or really dirty, start the mowing season off with a new filter.

 Foam filters will benefit from a good spring cleaning as well.
-You can use water and a mild dish soap to rinse and clean out the filter.
-Make sure to squeeze out excess water after you wash your filter; you’ll want your filter dry.
+You can use water and mild dish soap to rinse and clean out the filter.
+Make sure to squeeze out excess water after you wash your filter.
+You want your filter dry.
 Then, you’ll want to oil your filter.
 Basically, you’ll take a few drops of motor oil to the filter, working it around with your fingers.
 Dab away any excess oil with paper towels.
-Also, be aware that some newer mowers use non-oiled filters, so you’ll want to double check the manufacturer specs before you go dumping oil all over your filter.
+Also, be aware that some newer mowers use non-oiled filters, so you’ll want to double-check the manufacturer specs before you go dumping oil all over your filter.